The Point Is to Stop

 I’m no longer the guy at the top of the ski hill struggling to get going.
 I feel like the guy flying down, full speed ahead.
 But to continue writing about these topics feels like unnecessarily planting my poles into the snow.

 In other words, it’s time for me to move on from the self-help world.
 The standard roadmap for self-help authors when they produce a hit book is to spend the next 20-30 years regurgitating the same ideas over and over again in various formats, on various stages, cashing the checks as they go.
 To me that sounds about as interesting as sticking my dick in a light socket.

-Instead, over the past six months, I have been busy building something I call The Subtle Art School.
-The School is a series of courses that encapsulate my personal growth philosophy with hours of video, dozens of lessons, exercises, ebooks, and monthly live webinars.
-It will cover everything from resilience to managing one’s emotions to relationship skills to developing self-awareness and challenging one’s own beliefs.
-The School will build on the ideas of my books and offer practical real-world exercises and tools for study so that people can apply the ideas in their own lives.
+Instead, over the past six months, I have been busy creating a series of courses that encapsulate my personal growth philosophy with hours of video, dozens of lessons, and written and real-life exercises.
+They will cover everything from resilience to managing one’s emotions to relationship skills to developing self-awareness and challenging one’s own beliefs.
+The courses will build on the ideas of my books and offer practical real-world exercises and tools for study so that people can apply the ideas in their own lives.

-The Subtle Art School will launch the first week of 2022.
-It will be a monthly/yearly subscription and will replace the current markmanson.net membership.
+The courses will launch the first week of 2022.
+It will be a monthly/yearly subscription and will be part of the Mark Manson Premium Subscription.
 All current members will immediately gain full access and stay subscribed at their current price.
 So if you’re already a site member, you don’t have to do anything.

-Once the School is live next month, I will probably stop posting on my site for the foreseeable future.
-I’ll remove the paywall from all articles and just leave the archive there for posterity.
+Once the courses are live next month, I will probably stop posting on my site for the foreseeable future.

 I’m not sure where things will go.
 It might get funny.
 It might get weird.
 Some of it might be downright bad at times.
 But that exploration is part of the fun.